perfood/couch-auth/README.md

 ##### `superlogin.router`

-A reference to the Express Router that contains all of SuperLogin's routes.
+A reference to the Express Router that contains all of CouchAuth's routes.

 ##### `superlogin.passport`